Common Challenges When Working with APIs and How to Overcome Them

 The Challenge:

 Many APIs impose rate limits or quotas to prevent abuse and ensure fair usage.
-Exceeding these limits can result in throttled requests, temporary bans, or additional costs.
+Exceeding these limits can result in errors or temporary bans, disrupting your application’s functionality.

 How to Overcome It:

-- Use Retry Logic: If you hit a rate limit, implement exponential backoff to retry requests after a delay.
+- Implement retries and backoff strategies: If you hit a rate limit, implement a retry mechanism with exponential backoff to avoid overwhelming the API.

 4. Handling Errors and Exceptions